Cancers and Specialties

 Genitourinary cancer clinical trials

 Today’s clinical trials are tomorrow’s treatment options.
-A clinical trial can help determine if a treatment, drug or procedure shows a better way of treating a particular cancer or condition.
-At SCRI Oncology Partners we are committed to offering the latest clinical trials to improve your outcomes and ensure access to cutting-edge scientific advancements for our patients in the community.
+A clinical trial can help determine whether a treatment, drug, or procedure offers a better way to treat a particular cancer or condition.
+The cancer research specialists at SCRI Oncology Partners are committed to offering the latest clinical trials to improve your outcomes and ensure our patients in the community have access to cutting-edge scientific advancements.

-We’re here to help, leverage our dedicated resources on kidney, testicular, and bladder cancer to learn more
+We’re here to help, leverage our dedicated resources to learn more

 Six Must-Knows about Bladder Cancer